By: By: Kendall Hunt RPD with contributions from the editorial team

 Educator and technology consultant Trish Roffey makes the connection between inquiry and maker learning even more explicit, explaining that “the maker movement is about teaching and learning that is focused on student-centered inquiry.
 This is not the project done at the end of a unit of learning, but the actual vehicle and purpose of the learning.”

 And it’s more than just learning to sew a seam, power a motor, or design a bridge.
-According to educator and makerspace coordinator Christa Flores, “learning through the making of things is constructionism in action.”
+According to educator and maker space coordinator Christa Flores, “learning through the making of things is constructionism in action.”
 Students aren’t just making in the physical sense; they’re also making choices and improving their decision-making skills.
 With no set of directions and no “right answer” for the finished product, making forces students to take responsibility and make their own decisions about materials, process, and problem solving.
 Making also enhances the student’s ability to take initiative and collaborate with others.

-Now that we’ve made our case for maker learning, here’s a list of the basic necessities to start a makerspace in your classroom.
+Now that we’ve made our case for maker learning, here’s a list of the basic necessities to start an effective makerspace in your classroom.

 You need somewhere accessible (no high, unreachable shelves) with a sturdy table and room for at least 3–4 students.
 Having a space available to multiple people at a time can help enhance collaboration and teamwork skills within the students.
 Although unconventional, an unused closet can even serve this purpose and can become a “maker lair.”

 Depending on the age of your students (and your budget), your supply list will vary.
 Basics include tape, string, toothpicks, pipe cleaners, and cups, but LEGO sets, circuitry kits, origami paper, and sewing supplies can all find a home as well.
 Even something as basic as a cut-up cereal box would be useful.
 USC Rossier offers a comprehensive list based on each grade level.
 Providing a variety of materials that students might not be used to working with allows them to create something unique beyond what they are used to.

-Maker learning is not an excuse for students to have free reign, but let them develop the rules with you.
+Maker learning is not an excuse for students to have free reign but let them develop the rules with you.
 This creates a collaborative understanding throughout the class of the expectations.
 Display a chart of class-developed rules near the makerspace—for example, when will the space be open for use?
 What are the expectations for cleanliness?
 How will students communicate the need for supplies to be replenished?
 How will students’ efforts be evaluated?